Genouka/Xeonjia/README.md

 The world has been frozen by the **"King of Evil"** and it's no longer a safe place.

-Legend has it that a brave hero will defeat the King of Evil and save the kingdom… For this reason every year a person is appointed as "hero" and sent on a journey to try to save the it.
+Legend has it that a brave hero will defeat the King of Evil and save the kingdom… For this reason every year a person is appointed as "hero" and sent on a journey to try to save it.

 Now is your time, **you have been chosen as this year's hero!** Will you be able to defeat the King of Evil?